mdarfler/cs1/modules/01-introduction/_posts/2018-01-03-setup-and-draw.md

 - Draw another circle of diameter 75 whose center is 325 px to the right of the first circle
 - Draw three 75px x 50px rectangles whose centers are spaced 100 px apart in the x-direction starting at (75, 125)

+submit a link to your work on [Google Classroom](https://classroom.google.com/u/0/c/MTU5OTI3MjEzNTZa/a/MTc5MzA4MzYwNjda/details)